Remelluri

 Amaia Rodríguez Hernandorena

 Organic farming principles have always been utilized here to ensure that the wine remains true to its unique terruño.
 As such, chemicals have never been used at the property, and the entire production has been certified organic since the 2014 vintage.
 Remelluri also uses an integrated system of agriculture with great respect for the environment.
-Hedges and plantations are maintained and nurtured, and trees are planted to complement the vineyards, such as almond, peach, fig, and olive trees, as well as a rich and productive native bee colony (the wax from which they use to seal the coveted Remelluri Blanco).
-The Remelluri property contains many old head-pruned vines, which they use as inspiration for all of their vineyards.
-Vine training has been restored to traditional head-pruning techniques, and vine row spacing is traditional, suited to hand-harvesting.
-The history of vines in this region of Alavesa lies in these traditional methods.
+Hedges and plantations are maintained and nurtured, and trees are planted to complement the vineyards, such as almond, peach, fig, and olive trees, as well as a rich and productive native bee colony (the wax from which is used to seal the coveted Remelluri Blanco).
+The Remelluri property contains many old head-pruned vines, which provide inspiration for all of their vineyards.
+Vine training has been restored to these head-pruning techniques, and vine row spacing is suited to hand-harvesting.
+The history of vines in this region of Alavesa is written in these traditional methods.

-Execution of Remelluri’s cultural and environmental plan is the domain of Amaia Rodríguez Hernandorena, who has a PhD from the University of Oxford for anthropology and now works at the property full time.
-Prior to her return to Remelluri in 2009, Amaia worked closely with their good friends in Burgundy, Domaine Leflaive, to further understand their approach to viticulture and what could apply to the Remelluri project.
+Execution of Remelluri’s cultural and environmental plan is the domain of Amaia Rodríguez Hernandorena, who holds a Cultural Anthropology PhD from the University of Oxford.
+Prior to her return to Remelluri in 2009, Amaia worked closely with their good friends in Burgundy, Domaine Leflaive, to further understand their approach to viticulture and how it could apply to the Remelluri project.
 She also previously worked for the Basque government in their Department of Culture, developing projects to support Basque artists.

-Amaia is dedicated to the study and design of continuous improvements to the property, which includes encouraging numerous elements towards an integrated polyculture and symbiosis with the natural environment.
+Amaia is dedicated to the study and design of the continuous improvements to the property, which includes integrated polyculture and symbiosis with the natural environment.
 Some of her tools include the practice of organic and biodynamic viticultural elements.
-Her stewardship includes the nearby mountains, the fauna of the area, a botanical, fruit, and vegetable garden, as well as the ancient buildings, springs, roads, and many more elements.
-Amaia utilizes a whole-system approach in which there is no division between the individual elements of the vineyards and the surrounding ecosystem; they are one and the same.
+Her stewardship includes the nearby mountains, the fauna of the area, a botanical, fruit, and vegetable garden, as well as the ancient buildings, springs, roads, and the historic built environment.
+Amaia utilizes a whole-system approach in which there is no division between the individual elements of the vineyards and the surrounding ecosystem—they are one and the same.

 Matador Manifesto and The Futuro Viñador Collective

-Through an initiative in 2016 called the Matador Manifesto, Telmo and Amaia welcomed other quality-minded wine producers to Remelluri to meet and discuss the future of Spanish vineyards and the path forward to promoting quality over quantity.
+Through an initiative started in 2016 called the Matador Manifesto, Telmo and Amaia welcomed other quality-minded wine producers to Remelluri to meet and discuss the future of Spanish vineyards and the path forward in promoting quality over quantity.

 “I’d like Remelluri to be a meeting place, somewhere that is open to everyone, where people can come to meet, discuss and drink wine.
 It’s time to be generous with others.
 We have to help those that are starting out; that way, we can give back to wine what wine has given to us.”